LoopKit/loopdocs/docs/faqs/glossary.md

 **Terminal**: interface for entering commands to the computer

-**Therapy Settings**: Basal Rates, ISF, CR, correction and safety ranges, insulin model and delivery limits
+**Therapy Settings**: Basal Rates, ISF, CR, correction and safety ranges and delivery limits

 **Tokens**: on Nightscout, configure access permissions using tokens